FuseByExample/external-mq-fabric-client/docs/fabric-ha-setup-master-slave.md

 'root'.

-Execute this command from the FMC terminal session to create containers named MQ-East1 and MQ-East2:
+Execute this command from the FMC terminal session to create containers named A-MQ-East1 and A-MQ-East2:

-    container-create-child root MQ-East 2
+    fabric:container-create-child root A-MQ-East 2

-Execute this command to create containers named MQ-West1 and MQ-West2:
+Execute this command to create containers named A-MQ-West1 and A-MQ-West2:

-    container-create-child root MQ-West 2
+    fabric:container-create-child root A-MQ-West 2

-Execute this command (all on one line) to provision the East containers with a master/slave broker pair identified with the group name "mq-east", and networked to the mq-west brokers:
+Execute this command (all on one line) to provision the East containers with a master/slave broker pair identified with the group name "a-mq-east", and networked to the a-mq-west brokers:

-    mq-create --group mq-east --networks mq-west --networks-username admin --networks-password admin --assign-container MQ-East1,MQ-East2 mq-east-broker
+    fabric:mq-create --group a-mq-east --networks a-mq-west --networks-username admin --networks-password admin --assign-container A-MQ-East1,A-MQ-East2 a-mq-east-profile

-Execute this command (all on one line) to provision the West containers with a master/slave broker pair identified with the group name "mq-west", and networked to the mq-east brokers:
+Execute this command (all on one line) to provision the West containers with a master/slave broker pair identified with the group name "a-mq-west", and networked to the a-mq-east brokers:

-    mq-create --group mq-west --networks mq-east --networks-username admin --networks-password admin --assign-container MQ-West1,MQ-West2 mq-west-broker
+    fabric:mq-create --group a-mq-west --networks a-mq-east --networks-username admin --networks-password admin --assign-container A-MQ-West1,A-MQ-West2 a-mq-west-profile

-At this point, our network of brokers -- four instances of ActiveMQ, each running in its own container, networked together and with failover -- is up and] running!
+At this point, our network of brokers -- four instances of ActiveMQ, each running in its own container, networked together and with failover -- is up and running!

 To verify if everything is working properly lets test running some messages over